codu-code/codu/README.md

 ### E2E_USER_ONE_SESSION_ID

 This is the sessionToken uuid that is used to identify a users current active session.
+This is currently hardcoded and their is no reason to change this value.
+**Note: This value must be different to E2E_USER_TWO_SESSION_ID**

+### E2E_USER_TWO_SESSION_ID

+This is the sessionToken uuid that is used to identify a users current active session.
+This is currently hardcoded and their is no reason to change this value.
+**Note: This value must be different to E2E_USER_ONE_SESSION_ID**

+### E2E_USER_ONE_ID

+This is the userId of one of our E2E users and is used for testing .
-This is currently hardcoded and there is no reason to change this until we require multiple E2E test users within the same test suite
+This is currently hardcoded and their is no reason to change this value.
+**Note: This value must be different to E2E_USER_TWO_ID**

-### E2E_USER_ID
+### E2E_USER_TWO_ID

-This is the userId if the E2E user used for testing .
+This is the userId of one of our E2E users and is used for testing .
-This is currently hardcoded and there is no reason to change this until we require multiple E2E test users within the same test suite
+This is currently hardcoded and their is no reason to change this value.
+**Note: This value must be different to E2E_USER_ONE_ID**

 For more information, you can read the documentation [here](https://next-auth.js.org/configuration/options).
 **Example .env file can be found [here](./sample.env).
 You can rename this to .env to get started**